diego-est/BattleShip/PROJECT_INSTRUCTIONS.md

 - Connect Four:
   - A two-player game where players take turns dropping colored discs into a vertical grid.
 The first player to get four discs in a row horizontally, vertically, or diagonally wins.
 - *Battleship:*
   - A two-player game where each player places ships on a grid and takes turns guessing the location of the opponent’s ships.
-The goal is to sink all of the opponent’s ships.
+The goal is to sink all the opponent’s ships.

 ### Requirements: